gabrieledaltoe/l10n-italy/l10n_it_edi_doi_extension/readme/DESCRIPTION.md

 - Automatic fiscal position mappings for Italian purchase taxes
 - Threshold warnings on purchase invoices (similar to sales invoices)
 - Support for "in" type declarations (issued from company to suppliers)
+- **Multi-supplier support**: a single "in" type DOI can be used with any supplier, with the plafond shared across all purchases

 **Italiano**